haraldsDev/face-rec/README.md

-## Face Recognition App
+## Face Recognition App – Frontend

-Built with React.
-When finished, Face Recognition App will have:
+Face App – an app which recognizes Faces in pictures, and highlights Faces with a frame.

+It uses Clarifai API for face recognition: https://clarifai.com/models.

-– **Frontend**, built in React
+– **Frontend**, built with React.

-– **Backend**, built in node.js & express.js.
-Backend is located in another repo: https://github.com/haraldsDev/face-rec-backend
+– **Backend**, built with node.js & express.js.
+Backend code is located in another repo: https://github.com/haraldsDev/face-rec-backend

 – **Database**, in postgresQL

-– and deployed on **Heroku**.
+– and Face App deployed on **Heroku**: https://smart-young.herokuapp.com/

-It uses Clarifai API for face recognition: https://clarifai.com/models.

 Based on 'smart-brain' Project from Udemy course "The Complete Web Developer in 2018" by Andrei Neagoie https://www.udemy.com/the-complete-web-developer-zero-to-mastery/